Jekso/Mov/readme.md

 # Mov
+This repo is a web service for MOV Application
-Social Educational Platform has alot of features like creating study groups, posting feeds,adding questions, upload assignments and uploading materials and search for them using AI for example searching in images contents and audio notes contents using a string query.
+MOV is a Social Educational Platform has alot of features like creating study groups, posting feeds,adding questions, upload assignments and uploading materials and search for them using AI for example searching in images contents and audio notes contents using a string query.